SCCapstone/CodersNotPosers/README.md

 ## Running

-Specify the commands for a developer to run the app from the cloned repo.
+Open ios folder in Xcode and run the project.

 # Deployment